girover/javaFxValdation/README.md

 	TextField age;
 ```
 #### between:*min,max*
-The field under validation must have a size between the given min and max.
+The field under validation must have a size between the given `min` and `max`.
 Strings and numerics are evaluated in the same fashion as the size rule.  [:arrow_up:](#all-available-rules)

 ```java
 	@Rules(field = "score", rules = "between:0,100")